 Courtyard infront of Duomo di Milano Italy

 One of the great fashion capitals of the world, Milan is a must visit destination in Italy.
-As Italy’s second biggest city, it is full of great restaurants, sprawling parks and towering skyscrapers.
+As Italy’s second biggest city, it is full of great restaurants, sprawling parks as well as towering skyscrapers.
 For lovers of art, the city boasts world class museums and is particularly significant as the home of Leonardo di Vinci’s The Last Supper.
 Other highlights of the city include the iconic cathedral Duomi di Milano, the hip dining district I Navigli as well as the impressively ornate Monumental Cemetery of Milano.
 This Milan destination guide will give you everything you need to know to visit Italy’s city of style!

 What is Milan Italy famous for?